This page provides an overview of the enterprise APIs, features, and behavior changes that are available in the Android 9.

 restriction.
 This restriction affects all dialogs when applied by a device owner

-restriction is applied by profile owners.
+when the restriction is applied by profile owners.
+This restriction doesn't

 In Android 9, apps running in immersive full-screen mode don't show the reminder bubble when in lock task mode.
 The reminder bubble is a panel shown to users (on first launch) that explains how to exit the immersive mode.